WebexCC-SA/partner-summit/_pages/Advanced.md

 **Step 12.** Add a new Variable called **datacenter** with the initial value of **us1**, if you use lab pods.
 **Note:** In case you're using your Gold Tenant use either **eu1**, **eu2**, **anz1**, **ca1** or jp1 (Check with lab proctor if you're not sure).
-Then add another variable with the name orgId (info in screenshot may be different – org_id) and copy the orgId value from the Developers portal to the initial value.
+Then add another variable with the name orgId (info in screenshot may be different – orgId) and copy the orgId value from the Developers portal to the initial value.
 Add a 3rd variable addressBookId and for the Initial value, obtain the Address Book ID from the Control Hub-> Contact Center -> Address Book.
 Verify that all Variables are set and click **Save**.

 ![API46](https://webexcc-sa.github.io/partner-summit/assets/images/API/API46.jpg)